Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Experiment Setup

 \subsection{Model Setup}

-Given the complexity of \ours{}, we only select the LLMs that satisfy the following requirements to evaluate: (1) the LLMs show SOTA performance on existing benchmarks such as HumanEval and MBPP, (2) the LLMs support more than 16K context length, as shorter context length are unable to fit in the prompt we use in Figure~\ref{fig:illustrating_example}.
+Given the complexity of \ours{}, we evaluate only LLMs that meet the following criteria: state-of-the-art (SOTA) performance on existing benchmarks, and a context length of at least 16K.

-Thus, we evaluate GPT-4o, GPT-4o-mini, DeepSeek-V2.5, and Claude 3.5 Sonnet, representing top-performing commercial LLMs.
-We also evaluate LLMs in CodeLlama, DeepSeek-Coder, and OpenCodeInterpreter series, ranging from 6.7B to 34B parameters on \ours{}.
-For commercial models, we use their official API, and for the open-sourced LLMs, we use the implementations provided by HuggingFace and vLLM~\cite{vllm}.
+Thus, we evaluate GPT-4o, GPT-4o-mini, DeepSeek-V2.5, and Claude 3.5 Sonnet, representing commercial LLMs.
+We also evaluate open-source LLMs such as CodeLlama, DeepSeek-Coder, and OpenCodeInterpreter series, ranging from 6.7B to 34B parameters.
+For commercial models, we use their official API, and for the open-source LLMs, we use the implementations provided by HuggingFace and vLLM~\cite{vllm}.
 Under each experimental setting (retrieval approach), we let each LLM generate one output per instance in \ours{} using greedy decoding.